maid-zone/soundcloak/docs/DEV_GUIDE.md

 # Contributing
 Contributions are appreciated!

+Development and discussion mainly happens on [our GitHub](https://github.com/maid-zone/soundcloak), but feel free to contribute on our [Codeberg mirror](https://codeberg.org/maid-zone/soundcloak) as well!

 If you want to add a new feature that's not in [the todo list](https://github.com/maid-zone/soundcloak/discussions/6), please create an issue or discussion first.

 If you have updated go dependencies or added new ones, please run `go mod tidy` before commiting.